pradeep13jena/Weather-Forecast/README.md

     6) 5 days of forecast, it'll contain Temparature, Wind speed, Humidity and future Dates

 If you want to use this project for your own purpose feel free to use, But remember to generate your own key from "https://api.weatherapi.com/".
 As mine is free to use so only current + 3 future dates data is there to use.
+And after this you can just go ahead and open your file in files and good to go.